Guide to Travel Palawan

 About Palawan, Philippines

-Palawan is the largest province in the Philippines and encompasses a total of 1780 islands.
-It has a bustling capital city called Puerto Princesa, which houses a population of around 255,000 people of the island’s total 850,000.
+Palawan is the largest province in the Philippines and features some of the most beautiful islands in the world encompassing a total of 1780 islands.
+It has a bustling capital city called Puerto Princesa, which houses a population of around 255,000 people out of the island’s total 850,000.
 Palawan has been inhabited for at least 50,000 years, proven by the remains of the Tabon Man found on the island.
 The Palawan archipelago has many different ethnic groups and around 52 languages, but Tagalog is spoken by many of the inhabitants, as well as some English.

 Why Travel to Palawan?